-Independent assessor's report
+Independent assessor's Independent panel member's report

-- 4.31.
-On completion of the process the panel member appointed as the independent assessor should complete a validation report to confirm whether, in their view, the process complies with the four principles of good appointments. - 4.32.
+- 4.32.
+On completion of the process the panel member appointed as the independent panel member should complete a validation report to confirm whether, in their view, the process complies with the four principles of good appointments.
+This will also include an assessment of those complaints received in relation to the process and details of how they were dealt with. - 4.33.
 A template for this report is provided as part of the appointments administration pack.
+The independent panel member will submit their report directly to the PSA at the time that the HCPC submits its notice of intent to recommend appointment (see 4.36).